-The average high temperature in August in Columbus, Ohio, is 84 degrees with an average low temperature of 62 degrees.
+The average high temperature in Charleston in March is 66 degrees with an average low temperature of 51 degrees.

 Registration and attendance at and participation in CVSA meetings and other activities – in-person or virtually – constitutes an agreement by the registrant to CVSA’s use and distribution of the registrant’s or attendee’s image or voice in photographs, videotapes, electronic reproductions, and audiotapes of such events and activities.

-If you have questions, or to find out who is Level VI CVSA certified in your state or if your Level VI refresher trainer is required to attend the Train the Trainer Course this year, contact CVSA Director of Level VI Inspection Program Carlisle Smith at 301-830-6147 or email@example.com.
+If you have questions, or to find out who is Level VI certified in your state or if your Level VI refresher trainer is required to attend the Level VI Train the Trainer Course this year, contact CVSA Level VI Inspection Specialist Carlisle Smith at 202-998-1808 or firstname.lastname@example.org.